Schneegans/Fly-Pie/docs/dbus-interface.md

 If you want to make menu items perform actions which are not available in Fly-Pie, you can use the `"DBusSignal"` item type and wait for their selection on the D-Bus.

-There are three signals; `OnCancel` will be fired when the user aborts the selection in a menu, `OnSelect` is activated when the user makes a selection and `OnHover` is called whenever an action is hovered in point-and-click mode or dragged around in marking mode.
+There are four signals; `OnCancel` will be fired when the user aborts the selection in a menu, `OnSelect` is activated when the user makes a selection and `OnHover` and `OnUnhover` are called whenever an action begins or stops being hovered in point-and-click mode or dragged around in marking mode.
-All signals send the _menu ID_ which has been reported by the corresponding `ShowMenu` call, in addition, `OnSelect` and `OnHover` send the _item ID_ of the selected item.
+All signals send the _menu ID_ which has been reported by the corresponding `ShowMenu` call, in addition, `OnSelect`, `OnHover`, and `OnUnhover` send the _item ID_ of the selected item.

 The _item ID_ will usually be a path in the form of `"/1/0"`.
 This example would mean that the first child of the second child of the root menu was selected (indices are zero-based).